 - Bus no.9, no.22, no.45 and no.50 stop near Ho Chi Minh Mausoleum.

-Charge for one ticket with center city’s bus is VND7,000, buses to outskirts of Hanoi have higher prices.
+Charge for one ticket with the center city’s bus is VND7,000, buses to outskirts of Hanoi have higher prices.

-Getting to know Hanoi on a motorbike is special and unique experience.
-Yet as fun as it might seem, riding motorbike in Vietnam is considered a challenging thing to do especially for those who are inexperienced.
+Getting to know Hanoi on a motorbike is a special and unique experience.
+Yet as fun, as it might seem, riding motorbike in Vietnam is considered a challenging thing to do especially for those who are inexperienced.
 We will tell you everything we know on how to survive the roads in Vietnam and particularly in Hanoi where the utmost majority of population drive motorbikes on a daily basis.

-The roads in Vietnam are totally different to roads in western countries – they are disorganized and… have a lot of things going besides traffic.
+The roads in Vietnam are totally different from roads in western countries – they are disorganized and… have a lot of things going besides traffic.
 It requires all of the attention of the drivers on the roads and be really engaged.
 But first, you have to know the legality of driving motorcycles in Vietnam.

-In the past, foreigners must achieve a valid local license issued by Vietnam authority along with his or her international driving permit issued by National Automobile Association in order to rightfully drive motorbike in Vietnam.
+In the past, foreigners must achieve a valid local license issued by Vietnam authority along with his or her international driving permit issued by the National Automobile Association in order to rightfully drive a motorbike in Vietnam.
 You have to take a written test and riding practical.
 However, that procedure is no longer in place; all you have to do now is getting an international driving permit/license with your driving license granted by your country.

-An insurance which includes full medical evacuation is much needed.
+Insurance which includes full medical evacuation is much needed.
 But remember that you are not covered when you drive illegally, in state of drunk or drugs, or without a helmet.
 Helmets are compulsory in Vietnam, Cambodia and some other Southeast Asia countries.